 MRI assessment

-The MRI evaluation of synovitis and joint effusion was performed independently by a board-certified orthopedic surgeon (A), who had 10 years of experience), and two radiology residents (B, C), who had 2 years of experience each.
+The MRI evaluation of synovitis and joint effusion was performed independently by a board-certified orthopedic surgeon (A), who had 10 years of experience, and two radiology residents (B, C), who had 2 years of experience each.
 All readers were blinded to the clinical information but not to the MR sequences, because the imaging characteristics were readily apparent to the observer.
 To evaluate intraobserver reliability, a second trial was performed by Hagiwara S four weeks later.

 Synovial evaluation